Jagoda11/pokemon-react-app/README.md

 ## 🌐 GitHub Codespaces Support

-This project includes a `.devcontainer.json` file which allows you to work on this project in a Docker container using [GitHub Codespaces](https://github.com/features/codespaces).
-This helps to maintain a consistent development environment, making it easier for you to collaborate with others without having to worry about individual setup .
+This project includes a `.devcontainer.json` file, which allows you to work on this project in a Docker container using [GitHub Codespaces](https://github.com/features/codespaces).
+This helps to maintain a consistent development environment, making it easier for you to collaborate with others without having to worry about individual setups.

 GitHub Codespaces configures your development environment based on your project's needs using this file.
 When you create a new codespace for this project, the Codespaces environment is automatically configured as per the settings defined in `.devcontainer.json`.